Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/baker-mw.rst

 - Read the information about :ref:`baker management<baker-pool>`.
 - If you are interested in a baker pool, read the :ref:`Delegation FAQ<delegation-faq>`.
 - You need to :ref:`add a baker <add-baker-mw>` to the account you created.
+Import the baker keys to your node.
 - You can then :ref:`update baker settings <update-baker-mw>` as needed to manage your baker.

 .. toctree::